MatthewSo/Project1/README.txt

 	Returning folder directory in the terminal on comand line.

 Bugs:
-	Putting two ;'s next to each other will break the parser Redirecting to a file that does not exist occasionally does not work.
+	Putting two ;'s next to each other will lead to errors.
+	Redirecting to a file that does not exist occasionally does not work.